 Tafea Province, Vanuatu

-Matthew Island is part of the Republic of Vanuatu.
-It was part of the New Hebrides Condominium and was not given away at Independence.
+Hunter Island Volcano is located in southern Vanuatu.
+The island is part of the Republic of Vanuatu.
+It was administered by the New Hebrides Condominium and was not given away at Independence.
 The people of Aneityum Island consider it part of their custom ownership.
-Captain Gilbert on board the "Charlotte" discovered Matthew Island on 27th May 1788, and named it after the owner of his ship.

-Indigenous leaders of New Caledonia verbally acknowledged in February 2009 that Matthew Island belongs to Vanuatu.
+Indigenous leaders of New Caledonia verbally acknowledged in February 2009 that Hunter Island belongs to Vanuatu.

 A magnitude 6.0 earthquake hit between two remote oceanic volcanoes in southern Vanuatu of 23rd October 2012.
 The epicentre was located 34 kilometres east of Matthew Island volcano, and 40 kilometres northwest of Hunter Island volcano.
 The earthquake focus was at a depth of 127 kilometres.